Napam/bounty/README.md

 - **entriesToIgnore**: One can specify what type of time entries one wants to ignore.
 This may be relevant in the case of overtime work.
 If one registers hours that represents overtime work, then one may not wan't to count those in the flex time balance.

-  You have to specify both the `project` and `task` values in order to ignore entires.
+  `entriesToIgnore` is basically an array of filters.
+You can specify either `project`, `task` or both.
+The more you specify, the more specific the filter becomes.
+  For example if you only specify `{"project": "Absence"}`, then you will ignore everything that goes under the project named "Absence".
+If you specify more, such as `{"project": "Absence", "task": "Time off"}`, then everything that is under the project "Absence" AND has the task name "Time off" will be ignored.

   The `project` and `task` values must match exactly with what has been registered in Harvest.

 ### Clockify